 Your action plan.

-Use the data you collect about your customers’ satisfaction to cut pains in your customer journey.
+Use the data you collect about your customers’ satisfaction to cut pain from your customer journey.
 Replicate and scale the positive experiences you identify and fix the negative ones.

 Address feedback with your agents.
 And start conversations around how you can work together to make your customers happier.
 Use specific examples of feedback to coach your agents and improve their agent-customer interactions.
-Then see if any metrics you measured need help, like first call resolution or agent experience score, and adjust accordingly.
+Then see if any metrics you measured need help, like FCR or ASA, and adjust accordingly.
 Better data and better coaching are your gateways to happier customers.

 But remember this along the way: your team of agents, and you as their manager, are the key drivers of your customers’ satisfaction.
-Their level of satisfaction is largely defined by the level of service you deliver.
-If your agents are struggling, so will your customers.
+Their level of satisfaction is largely defined by the service you deliver.
+If your agents struggle, so will your customers.
+Understand the agent-customer connection.
+Then, work as a team to finally level-up customer satisfaction.